 The Multimodal Preventive Trial for Alzheimer’s Disease (MIND-ADmini) (SWEDEN, FINLAND, FRANCE, GERMANY)

-MIND-ADmini is an ongoing pilot trial testing the feasibility of the FINGER multidomain lifestyle intervention in people with prodromal Alzheimer’s disease.
+MIND-ADmini is a pilot trial testing the feasibility of the FINGER multidomain lifestyle intervention in people with prodromal Alzheimer’s disease.
 Participants are in the early stages of the disease and have mild memory problems, but not dementia.
 They also have some vascular or lifestyle-related risk factors.

 Conducting a pilot trial in people who already have some Alzheimer’s disease symptoms is important because of the potential need for additional support with healthy lifestyle maintenance.
-The duration of the trial is 6 months, with an optional 6-month extension.
-Participants are randomized into 3 groups: multidomain lifestyle intervention based on the FINGER model; multidomain lifestyle intervention plus medical food; and standard care.
-The rationale for combining a multidomain intervention with medical food is recent evidence indicating synergistic effects between different intervention components (e.g. omega-3 fatty acids and physical activity).
+The duration of the trial is six months, with an optional 6-month extension.
+Participants are randomized into three groups: multidomain lifestyle intervention based on the FINGER model, multidomain lifestyle intervention plus medical food, and standard care.
+The rationale for combining a multidomain intervention with medical food is recent evidence indicating synergistic effects between different intervention components (e.g., omega-3 fatty acids and physical activity).
 Nutrient deficiencies have also been described in prodromal Alzheimer’s disease, and medical food may be needed in addition to dietary guidance for optimal effect.

 The main aims of MIND-ADmini are to evaluate the feasibility of and adherence to the multidomain intervention.
-Exploratory aims include intervention effects on changes in vascular and metabolic risk factors; depressive, anxiety and stress symptoms; health-related quality of life; physical performance; and blood biomarkers.
+Exploratory aims include intervention effects on changes in vascular and metabolic risk factors; depressive, anxiety and stress symptoms; cognition; health-related quality of life; and physical performance.
+Blood samples are collected for exploring mechanisms and mediating pathways of the multidomain intervention.
 There is also a qualitative interview study focusing specifically on the experiences of the trial participants.

 Results will be used in the planning of future larger trials and may serve as a model for combining non-pharmacological and pharmacological interventions.

-TThe AUstralian-Multidomain Approach to Reduce Dementia Risk by PrOtecting Brain Health with Lifestyle intervention (AU-ARROW) study (AUSTRALIA)
+The AUstralian Multidomain Approach to Reduce Dementia Risk by Protecting Brain Health with Lifestyle Intervention (AU-ARROW) study (AUSTRALIA)

-This Australian initiative is a unique opportunity for participants and researchers and is proposed to commence in mid-2019 in Perth, Western Australia, and Sydney, New South Wales.
-To learn more, contact Ralph Martins at firstname.lastname@example.org, email@example.com.
+This Australian initiative is a unique opportunity for participants and researchers in Perth, Western Australia, and Sydney, New South Wales.

 The Multimodal Interventions to Delay Dementia and Disability in Rural China (MIND-CHINA) study (CHINA)